-The Sierra de Francia’s are quite a micro region for wine, and if there is one thing I love to do while on the road, that’s visit vineyards . . . and breweries . . . and distilleries . . . and, you get the idea.
+The villages of Sierra de Francia’s are quite a micro-region for wine, and if there is one thing I love to do while on the road, that’s visit vineyards . . . and breweries . . . and distilleries . . . and, you get the idea.

 On this visit to the Sierra’s I had my parents visiting, knowing they also love a drop or two of fermented grape, I thought it was a fantastic opportunity to visit Versos Microbodega in San Martín del Castañar.

 Ruta del Vino Sierra de Francia